Why e-footprint ?

 How precise does the modeling need to be ?

-Now that we know that we need an explicit model, we need to know how precise the model needs to be to allow for good decision-making.
-Indeed, any understanding is a tradeoff between precision and usability.
+Now that we know we need an explicit model, how precise does it need to be to support good decisions?
+Any understanding is a tradeoff between precision and usability.
 For example, having in mind a mental model that says "for an average consumer car, driving at 110km/h on the highway instead of 130km/h reduces the speed by 15% but the oil consumption by 25%" is simplistic because many factors influence the result (the exact shape of the car, the wind, the profile of the road etc.).
-However, I consider it usable for the decision I have to make (which speed to drive at when taking the highway) because I know that the exact oil saving figure for the particular vehicle I’m driving won’t be so far from this simplified average.
+However, I consider it usable for the decision I have to make (which speed to drive at when taking the highway) because I know that the exact oil saving figure for the particular vehicle I'm driving won't be so far from this simplified average.
 This example introduces two important concepts that physicists often use:

 - reduced-order modeling, where the mathematical complexity of a real world phenomenon is voluntarily simplified while preserving enough precision for the task at hand.